1955 State of Vietnam referendum: Counting and results

 The results on display at the Saigon City Hall.

-Diem's government formulated procedural regulations ostensibly designed to ensure results and ballots were correctly accounted for and to prevent election fraud.
-In reality however, the votes were counted without independent supervision, which resulted in Diem being credited with 98.9% of the vote.
+Diệm's government formulated procedural regulations ostensibly designed to ensure results and ballots were correctly accounted for and to prevent election fraud.
+In reality however, the votes were counted without independent supervision, which resulted in Diệm being credited with 98.9% of the vote.
 The prime minister tallied 605,025 votes in Saigon, although only 450,000 voters were registered in the capital.
-Diem's tally also exceeded the registration numbers in other districts.
+Diệm's tally also exceeded the registration numbers in other districts.
 French newspapers claimed that only half of the registered voters in Saigon had actually voted, and that the rest had boycotted the election, implying that more than 60% of the votes in the capital were not authentic.
-Defenders of Diem claim this was due to recently arrived, mostly Catholic, refugees from North Vietnam who voted without being enrolled, rather than large-scale ballot stuffing.
+Defenders of Diệm claim this was due to recently arrived, mostly Catholic, refugees from North Vietnam who voted without being enrolled, rather than large-scale ballot stuffing.

-Diem's regime had announced that 5,335,668 people were eligible to vote, but when the results were declared, there were 5,784,752 ballots.
-Diem's government claimed his candidacy had been endorsed by the mother of Bảo Đại, although Diem had ordered the military to confiscate her family's property and evict her from the land.
-The near unanimous voter turnout and support for Diem was replicated in Central Highlands and Mekong Delta swamp areas, which were not even under the control of the government and its Vietnamese National Army.
-In some districts of the Mekong Delta, overwhelming tallies for Diem in excess of 90% of the registered voters were recorded, even though the Hòa Hảo warlord Ba Cụt and his army had prevented voting.
+Diệm's regime had announced that 5,335,668 people were eligible to vote, but when the results were declared, there were 5,784,752 ballots.
+Diệm's government claimed his candidacy had been endorsed by the mother of Bảo Đại, although Diệm had ordered the military to confiscate her family's property and evict her from the land.
+The near unanimous voter turnout and support for Diệm was replicated in Central Highlands and Mekong Delta swamp areas, which were not even under the control of the government and its Vietnamese National Army.
+In some districts of the Mekong Delta, overwhelming tallies for Diệm in excess of 90% of the registered voters were recorded, even though the Hòa Hảo warlord Ba Cụt and his army had prevented voting.